rachayita/OpsNotes/rust/rust.md

 - hold a traditional non-futures-aware lock across an .await
   - as it can cause the threadpool to lock up or deadlock
   - use the Mutex in futures::lock rather than the one from std::sync
+### move
+- `move` carries with it the semantics of ownership transfer from one variable to another
+  - which is the key difference between a Copy and a move
+- all values in rust are trivially moveable
+  - means address of a value is not necessarily stable in between borrows
+- compiler is allowed to move a value to a new address
+  - without running any code to notify that value that its address has changed
+  - although compiler will not insert memory moves where no semantic move has occurred
+    - there are many places where a value may be moved
+    - example, when doing assignment or passing a value into a function
+    - Box<T> and &mut T also allow moving the underlying value they point at
+    - can move out of a Box<T>, or use mem::replace to move a T out of a &mut T
+    - so putting value behind a pointer may not ensure fixed address at a memory location
+    - to get fixed address at a memory location for a value, pinning is necessary
 ### std::pin::Pin
-- types that pin data to a location in memory
+- types that pin data to a location in memory so that fully safe code cannot move
 - used for address-sensitive states like:
   - self-referential types and intrusive data structures
-- *move* carries with it the semantics of ownership transfer from one variable to another
-  - which is the key difference between a Copy and a move
 - `Pin<Ptr>` can wrap any pointer type
   - forming a promise that the pointee will not be moved or otherwise invalidated
+    - in fully safe code only
 - pinning is a specific contract between the unsafe parts of a library API and its users
 - to poll futures, they must be pinned using a special type called `Pin<T>`
 - pin works in tandem with `Unpin` marker